 Here are five easy action steps that can get you refreshed in no time!

 If the clothing is outdated, out of style, the wrong size, or even the wrong character for your new role, get it the heck out of there!
-If you find that the only thing you ever reach for are your black pants and they are often at the dry cleaner, then you may need to shop for a few things!
+Perhaps, the only thing you ever reach for are your black pants and they are often at the dry cleaner.
+In that case, you may need to shop for a few things!

 Decide what items you need to purchase to get the wagon rolling to Wonderland.
 This could be as basic as a great fitting black skirt or black pant (so there isn’t drama when they are at the dry cleaners).
 You could add a new pair of pumps, a crisp new white blouse, a tweedy well tailored jacket or sweater jacket, a rockin’ statement necklace or a new handbag.
 Boom – you are dressed for success.
 Untie the wagon.